abheyogy/dotoolz/README.md

 writes inspirational poems in any given language and has a set of beautiful tools.

 A skilled craftsman will spend 60-70% of his times building and maintaining his tools while spending only 30-40% on the real work.
-If there is no personal care given to ones tools, one is simply a mindless worker a.k.a. coder.
+If there is no personal care given to one's tools, one is simply a mindless worker a.k.a. coder.

 History
 -------

-These dotfiles have been created, updated and maintained from my last 5 years of experience.
-This has been inspired by various hackers around the world, as my travels have given me ample opportunity to meet various people from various backgrounds, I find myself left with an awesome repository of various tools in various languages doing various different things.
+These dotfiles have been created, updated and maintained from last 5 years of my experience.
+This has been inspired by various hackers during my travels around the Earth, as my travels have given me ample opportunity to meet various people from various backgrounds, I find myself left with an awesome repository of various tools in various languages doing various different things.

+I look up to this as an essential summary, a churned out, refined nectar & plan to churn this till the end of my hacker life.

 Vision
 ------